wenyongqd/jigma-dev-tool/README.md

-# Getting Started with Jira-tool-test
+# Getting Started with Jigma-tool-test